telerik/reporting-docs/knowledge-base/how-to-change-the-culture-of-the-datepicker-in-html5-report-viewer.md

 ## Description
 The datepicker is a [Kendo widget](https://docs.telerik.com/kendo-ui/controls/editors/datepicker/overview).
 That's why the Html5 Report Viewer (or any other Web-based viewer) localization will not affect its date representation.

-This KB article gives a brief description of how to set another language.
+This KB article gives a brief description of how to set up another language.
 The example will demonstrate the date representation in **French**.

 ## Solution
 1. Add the following script in the web page which holds the report viewer: